Mukilan2200/StudentSync/README.md

 #StudentSync

+Please consider Subscribing to my YouTube channel to see more code like this.

 StudentSync is a productivity app designed to help students manage their tasks, assignments, and quizzes effectively.
 It offers a to-do list feature, a quiz system, and other useful functionalities aimed at streamlining students' academic lives.
 Below is a breakdown of the app's features and structure.

 ## Features: